Cades Cove: National park

-Historical structures in Cades Cove
+Historical structures

 Cades Cove has been listed on the National Register of Historic Places as an historic district since July 13, 1977.
 The historic district is bounded by the 2000 ft elevation contour (that is, it comprises all areas below that elevation) and includes both historic buildings and prehistoric archaeological sites.

 The National Park Service currently maintains several buildings in Cades Cove that are representative of pioneer life in the 19th-century Appalachia.
 By the time the cove was incorporated into the park, most residents lived in relatively modern frame houses, rather than the log cabins that predominate among the buildings preserved in the cove.

 The following are listed in the order they are approached along the Cades Cove Loop Road:

-The John Oliver Cabin, constructed circa 1822–1823 by the cove's first permanent European settlers.
-Dunn reports that the Olivers spent the winter of 1818–1819 in an abandoned Cherokee hut, and built a crude structure the following year.
-The Oliver cabin was built as a replacement for this first crude structure, which was located a few yards behind the cabin.

-The Primitive Baptist Church, constructed in 1827.
-The church was organized as the Cades Cove Baptist Church in 1827, and renamed "Primitive Baptist" after the Anti-missions Split in 1841.
-The Olivers and Russell Gregory are buried in its cemetery.

-The Cades Cove Methodist Church, constructed in 1902.
-Methodists were active in the cove as early as the 1820s, and built their first meeting house in 1840.

-The Cades Cove Missionary Baptist Church, current building constructed in 1915–1916.
-The church was formed from a small faction of Cades Cove Baptists in 1839 who had broken off from the main church due to the debate over missions, which the Cades Cove Baptists didn't consider authorized by scripture.

-The Myers Barn, constructed in 1920.
-The Myers Barn is a more modern-looking hay barn located along the trail to the Elijah Oliver Place.